antori82/MS_MovieGraph/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The MS Movie Graph is a large Neo4j database including some of the largest resources available on the Internet concerning the Movies domain.
 Since we cannot re-distribute these resources, we provide the code to assemble the database once these are obtained from the official sources.
-Thjis version covers IMDB, Wikidata and Movielens.
+This version cross-references IMDB, Wikidata, Inspired and Movielens.

 <!-- GETTING STARTED -->